 Hollywood & Dine – Main Street

-Typical Theme-park Fair served here such as Burgers, Grilled Chicken Sandwiches and Asian Stir-fry bowls and Pizza.
-The best think going here is the Freshly made Funnel Cakes with Strawberries and cream!
+Typical Theme-park Fair served here such as Burgers, Grilled Chicken Sandwiches, and Asian Stir-fry bowls and Pizza.
+The best thing going here is the Freshly made Funnel Cakes with Strawberries and cream!

 Jurassic Cafe – Lower Lot